Living from the inside out: Notes on values-based living

 The values-oriented person is still living out their values whether or not they reach the summit: feeling the rain, noticing how the forest smells different when it's wet, moving through nature even if it's slower than planned.
 Still challenging, still present.

-The same is true when life goals get derailed—a relationship ends, a career shifts, health changes.
-The goal falls apart and we might even feel like we failed.
+The same is true when life goals get derailed.
+A relationship ends, a career shifts, health changes.
+The goal falls apart and we might feel like we failed.

-But if, for example, we value growth, compassion, and courage, we can still live those values through the change: learning from what happened, treating ourselves and others with kindness, facing the uncertainty honestly—even when the initial goal is gone.
+But if, for example, we value growth, compassion, and courage, we can still live those values through the change: learning from what happened, looking at ourselves honestly, treating ourselves and others with kindness, facing the uncertainty with courage.

 Our goals can change.
-Values can still be lived through those changes.
+Values are how we live through those changes.

-A meaningful day isn't about accomplishing impressive things or feeling good all the time.
-It's about moving toward what truly matters to you.
-Embodying your values, even imperfectly, even when it's uncomfortable, in the arenas that matter most.
+A meaningful day isn't about feeling good all the time.
+It's about moving toward what truly matters to us.
+Embodying our values, even imperfectly, even when it's uncomfortable, in the areas that matter to us.

-You don't have to hit every arena every day.
+You don't have to show up in every area every day.
 But when your days consistently include actions aligned with what matters to you, that feels inherently rewarding.

-A hard day spent being present with someone you love or creating something you care about?
-Meaningful.
+A hard day of people pleasing and unconsciously trying to prove you're good enough is exhausting.
+A hard day spent being present with someone you love or creating something you care about feels meaningful.

 This isn't something to figure out perfectly.
-Your values will shift as you grow and as life changes.
-The point is just having some sense of what feels meaningful to you right now - a loose sense of direction rather than a rigid plan.
+Our values shift as we grow and as life changes.
+The point is just having some sense of what feels meaningful to you right now — a loose sense of direction rather than a rigid plan.

 Maybe work is central to your sense of purpose, or maybe it's just what pays the bills.
 Maybe you need daily time in nature, or maybe you couldn't care less about the outdoors.
 Maybe you want a few deep friendships, or maybe you thrive with a wide circle of connections.
 Maybe solitude recharges you, or maybe it feels lonely.
 Maybe family is everything, or maybe chosen community matters more.

-And once you have some sense of your arenas, you can get specific: How do you want to show up there?
+And once you're clear on what matters to you, you can get specific: how do you want to show up there?
 What qualities matter to you?

-For me in the friendship arena, it's authenticity, honesty, connection, presence, and playfulness.
+For me in friendship, it's authenticity, honesty, presence, and humor/playfulness.
 Not spreading myself thin trying to maintain dozens of relationships, but genuine connection with people where I can show up as I actually am.

 In work, it's authenticity, compassion, honesty, creativity, learning and growth, autonomy, and fun.